 Our woven slings come in a fabulous array of colours and designs and support your child’s weight so well they last right the way through until you no longer use a carrier – and are so versatile that they can, in fact, be used from birth too if you prefer.

-If you decide you’d like something with a little more structure, there are also fabulous carriers that you can move on to as well – such as the Cairis.
+If you decide you’d like something with a little more structure, there are also fabulous carriers that you can move on to as well – such as the half buckle Cairis or full buckle Bairn.
 These have less of a learning curve than the wrap but maintain all of the amazing benefits of using a sling.

 Written by Jess Hippey